Property index

 CAT assets open to EOIEoi

-Various Land and Property under the CAT programme
+Various Properties under the CAT programme

 Liverpool City Council is offering this unique opportunity to acquire a Council asset via leases under the Community Use and Asset Transfer Policy (CAT).
-The Community Use and Asset Transfer policy was approved by cabinet on 24 June 2022.
-The policy seeks to provide clarity for council officers, members and the third sector about the council’s approach to community transfers.
+The policy was first adopted in 2022 and seeks to provide clarity for council officers, members and the third sector about the council’s approach to community transfers.
+Since its adopted, there have been further updates to the policy to enhance the way in which the council market assets and receive applications from eligible organisations.

 The Council wants to help third sector groups whose primary purpose in using a council asset is to offer Liverpool residents social, community, culture and/or environmental benefits.
 Therefore, it is fully committed to supporting local communities who have bold and innovative ideas for using buildings and space differently, or for ensuring that much loved community services can thrive.